DinuthDamsara45/my-anime-schedule/MAINTENANCE.md

 # Anime Calendar Maintenance Guide

 This document provides instructions for maintaining and updating the anime schedule calendar.
+This calendar follows the RFC 7986 standard for enhanced compatibility with modern calendar applications, particularly Microsoft Outlook.

 ## Adding New Anime Series